Typhoon Shanshan (2018): Preparations and impact

-Proper typhoon preparation is always important, and those who were not prepared were affected more drastically.
 In Okinawa, about 600 people were evacuated from their homes to shelters.
 About 386 flights to western Japan were canceled due to the storm.
 There was no major damage, but four people were injured by the storm.
 More than 2,000 people evacuated from their homes early on the morning hours of Thursday.
 Overall losses in Miyagi Prefecture were counted at ¥96.2 million (US$866,000).